droxit/roxcomposer/doc/elastic.md

 * Trace beat: this beat's purpose is to ship message traces.
 It's configuration is located under `elastic/tracebeat/filebeat.yml`.
 The corresponding Elasticsearch mapping is under `elastic/elasticsearch/trace-template.json`.
 * ROXconnector beat: this beat's purpose is to ship the API geteway's logs.
 It's configuration is located under `elastic/connectorbeat/filebeat.yml`.
+* Service beat: this one ships the individual service logs to logstash if they log into the default service log folder - `logs/services/`.

 ## Logstash